PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Integer
 * Default: 1000000

-Maximum number of cache entries.
+Maximum number of entries in the query cache.
 1 million (the default) will generally suffice for most installations.
+Starting with 4.1, the packet and query caches are distinct so you might also want to see `max-packet-cache-entries`.

 ## `max-ent-entries`
 * Integer